codex-team/capella/README.md

 ##### Additional params

-If you need to crop area from specified point then pass these params.
+If you need to crop an area from specified point then pass these params.

 Note that this way `width` and `height` will be size params for the cropped area.